improbable-eng/go-httpwares/logging/logrus/DOC.md

 	}

 ### Tripperware client-side logging
-The tripperware uses any `ctx_logrus` to create a request-field scoped `logrus.Entry`.
-The key one is the `http.call.service` which by default is auto-detected from the domain but can be overwritten by the `ctx_logrus` initialization.
+The tripperware uses any `ctxlogrus` to create a request-field scoped `logrus.Entry`.
+The key one is the `http.call.service` which by default is auto-detected from the domain but can be overwritten by the `ctxlogrus` initialization.

 Most requests and responses won't be loged.
 By default only client-side connectivity  and 5** responses cause the outbound requests to be logged, but that can be customized using `WithLevels` and `WithConnectivityError` options.
 A